Plant based, patent protected, specific complex of bioflavonoids

 HISTORY OF FLAVOBAC™

-A British team of scientists has been working since the late 1990s to achieve a biotechnological breakthrough in pathogen control.
-Their rather optimistic hypothesis at that time was that if they could build on research initiated in the 1930s by Hungarian Nobel Prize winner Szent-Gyorgi on Natural Bioflavonoids.
-The objective was to use Nature’s own ‘weapons’ to fight disease in plants, animals and humans.
+A British team of scientists has been working since the late 1990s to achieve a biotechnological breakthrough in pathogen control based on research initiated in the 1930s by Hungarian Nobel Prize winner Szent-Gyorgi on Natural Bioflavonoids.
+The objective was to use Nature’s own ‘weapons’ to fight pathogens in human, animals and plants.
+The British team identified natural sources where the top 10 most active bioflavonoids with anti-viral and anti-bacterial activity were present in high concentration.
+They proceeded to successfully test the plant-based complex in combination with other natural products against a large set of pathogens.
+Once the formulation was solid, they identified an pharmaceutical grade, sustainable and natural method of extraction.

 Yeast and Fungi